bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.0.6 (09/13/2014) =
+* Add check for child theme, that you fast see, if is a child and what is the parent inside the network view of themes

 = 1.0.5 (05/15/2014) =
 * Fix list of active plugin in plugin network view
 * Add hook for custom favicon path, see [documentation](https://github.com/bueltge/WordPress-Multisite-Enhancements/wiki/Filter-Hook-for-Favicon-File-Path)